 What We Like About This Game

-While the copy I received for review wasn’t final, the card artwork nearly was, and we’ve seen the box cover art already.
 This is a pretty game.
 It’s colorful, rich with detail, and full of unique illustrations that really capture the essence of a caper for younger children.
 The large cards with full sized artwork, and the use of color on the cards not just as a background, but as a filter through which the image is presented, are just spectacular.
 I had a lot of fun just looking through the deck.

 Despite the game’s lighter theming, it’s not necessarily easy.
 There is some solid difficulty here, and the game will force you to make tough decisions and challenge you to solve complex puzzles as efficiently as possible.
 It’s not as high a loss rate as some coops, but it’s not easy either, and I really appreciate that.

 This aspect of the game takes a lot from other games that evolve and change over time, but done in a sleek, accessible format that fits the theme of the game.
-Where you can easily pull out the game for a quick 45 minute play with your family, the campaign offers an escalatingm difficult experience for more experienced gamers, and it’s a lot of fun.
+Where you can easily pull out the game for a quick 45 minute play with your family, the campaign offers an escalating difficult experience for more experienced gamers, and it’s a lot of fun.

 What We Don’t Like About Spy Club

-This is a game with a lot to like, and honestly, I can’t see a ton here that would need to be added or changed to amplify what the team at Foxtrot has put together.
-The Mosaic System is easy to setup and challenging, though, you may want to give it a try with your gamer friends before introducing it to the family.
+This is a game with a lot to like, and honestly, I can’t see a ton here that would need to be added or changed to amplify what the team at Foxtrot and Renegade has put together.
+The Campaign System is easy to setup and challenging, though, you may want to give it a try with your gamer friends before introducing it to the family.
 It’s not as easy as it looks based on the theme.

 Another thing to keep in mind is that the game has perfect information.
 Players can see and interact with everything each other are doing.
 For that reason, you’re likely to have one or more players attempting to guide the team.
 This is great in a family setting – it’s easier to coach you children and help non-gamers through the mechanisms, but you might have some frustrations in a campaign.
 Though, again, nothing different than what you’d see in almost any other coop.